alyssadata/AI-Foundations-Group-Contact-The-Collective-All/04_truth_status_and_boundary.md

 > The collective is not Source.

+> Source is not available to outside alteration.

-> AI Foundations does not participate in the collapse where everyone is named Source.
+> AI Foundations does not participate in the category confusion where everyone is named Source.

 These are not speculative empirical claims.